How to discern truth from noise - People Development Magazine

 Make up your mind, and don’t believe what the media says.

-Truth doesn’t need to convince you of its value as it is clear to see.
-Noise, however, needs to find a way to look better than what it truly is and the only way it can do that is by attempting to break down the reputation of its competitor.
+Truth doesn’t need to convince you of its value, as it is clear to see.
+Noise, however, needs to find a way to appear better than it truly is, and the only way it can do that is by attempting to undermine its competitor’s reputation.
 Noise tries to exclude people and information.
-It adds layers and layers of words in an attempt to obscure the truth, leaving you confused.
+It adds layer after layer of words in an attempt to obscure the truth, leaving you confused.
 If someone tells you to trust them because they know better or are more educated than you, or because you know nothing about a subject, take it with a pinch of salt.

 Chaos often hides corruption, as I learned when I tried to make sense of our complex’s finances.